What Happens When a Community Leverages Technology to Guide a Unique Resident Experience?

 Senior living communities that take a deliberate, measured approach to drive the resident experience at a deep individual level, are more efficient, have higher resident and family engagement and satisfaction, and longer stays, research shows.

-We provided an example of this measured approach in a previous post, explaining how a new resident named Bonnie connected with an Executive Director (ED) who assessed Bonnie’s emotional wellbeing and proactively helped this resident find purpose, autonomy, resilience and connectedness within her community.
-When Bonnie later credited that ED with saving her life, she realized she needed a systematic approach to drive the Resident Journey and a personalized experience for all residents, family members and staff.
-PARC was born soon after.
+We provided an example of this measured approach in a previous post, explaining how a new resident named Nancy connected with an Executive Director (ED) who assessed Nancy’s emotional wellbeing and proactively helped her pursue personal vitality by focusing on three key areas—growth, independence and meaningful relationships—within her community.
+When Nancy later credited that ED with saving her life by helping her activate her best day every day, she realized she needed a systematic approach to drive the Resident Journey and a personalized experience for all residents, family members and staff.
+The Vitality Activation Approach was born soon after.

-PARC is a methodology for understanding, defining and driving a resident’s experience based on past, present and future self.
-It includes four pillars—Purpose, Autonomy, Resilience and Connectedness—that help a community assess and respond to a resident’s wellbeing.
-PARC leverages information the individual provides about themselves and their everyday life experiences to drive an individual and personalized resident journey.
+The Vitality Activation Approach is a method or process for understanding, defining and driving a resident’s experience based on past, present and future self.
+It incorporates three indicators—Growth, Independence and Relationships— to help a community assess and respond to a resident’s needs, wants, and continuous aspirations.

-PARC requires a consistent way to collect and respond to the information over the resident’s length of stay.
+The approach requires a consistent way to collect information throughout a resident’s entire journey, or residence, at the community.
 In the past, communities have collected data in multiple ways—CRM databases, intake surveys, individual check-ins, visual checks and even annual surveys—and stored the data in silos.
-This makes it hard to find and use the data to drive a purposeful interaction for each resident, let alone measure individual wellbeing.
+These siloed, disparate tools make it hard to find and use the data to drive a purposeful interaction for each resident, let alone measure, influence, or activate one’s own vitality.

 Most Survey Tools Fall Short in Providing True Insights

-Upon move in, most communities leverage discovery surveys to query residents about likes and dislikes, interests and more to try to connect them with the right activities and people.
+Upon move in, most communities leverage discovery surveys to query residents about likes and dislikes, interests, health conditions and more to try to connect them with the right activities and people.
 They then use quarterly and annual surveys to determine a resident’s satisfaction with the community.

-The challenge: These surveys are infrequent, completed by multiple teams and rarely stored in a way that the data can be accessed easily to guide meaningful interactions.
-They capture a moment in time that may not be representative of the resident’s overall wellbeing day-to-day.
+The challenge: Engagement programming is built on information gathered from these surveys, which are infrequent, completed by multiple teams and rarely stored in a way that the data can be accessed easily to guide meaningful interactions.
+They capture a moment in time that may or may not be representative of a resident’s overall wellbeing day-to-day.
 And, as in the case of an annual survey, may take months to offer real insights.

-Surveys also feel impersonal and may miss a change in resident wellbeing that isn’t obvious.
+Surveys also feel impersonal and may miss a change in resident wellbeing that isn’t obvious to a caregiver, staff or a family member.
 Because residents don’t see immediate action from their survey responses, they may mistrust the process.

 Consistent and Interactive Data Collection Builds Trust and Informs Action